comps/ptef/examples/README.md

     * Before you do, make sure you have
       [LTP dependencies](https://github.com/linux-test-project/ltp/blob/20210524/INSTALL#L1-L18)
       installed.
+  * `custom-exit` illustrates how to use the reference runner implementation to report custom result statuses based on exit codes of executables
+    * The specification only allows 0 = PASS, any other = FAIL, but using other states based on exit code is widespread amongst test suites, hence this functionality.
   * `etc-scan` scans `/etc` for executable files and reports them as `FAIL`, while reporting any non-executable ones as `PASS`.
     * Useful if you want to keep long-term track of which files appeared or